 Hello friends!
 Today, I want to talk about a special tradition that I grew up watching my mom bring to life in our home and show you how to celebrate Ramadan with your neighbours.

 Ramadan is a very special time of the year for Muslims.
 It is the ninth month of the Islamic lunar calendar, during which Muslims all around the world fast from dawn to sunset.
 Ramadan is all about self-control and discipline for the sake of Allah.
 I struggle during this season with my motivations and temptations, and use this time to reflect on these struggles and try to grow spiritually.
 Usually, at this time of year, mosques around the world are filled with worshippers standing in prayer into the wee hours of the night.

 How We Celebrate Ramadan

-Another critical piece of Ramadan is charity, giving, and fostering a sense of community and brotherhood with those around us.
-Growing up in a Muslim country (Pakistan), I grew up watching my mom always sending platters of food to our neighbours to share our meals and inviting family members or going to their houses for iftaar (when Muslims break their fast at sunset).
-This is a seminal Ramadan tradition that I have had since my first memory of Ramadan.
-Now that I live in a multicultural country, with people of many religion denominations, I take Ramadan as an opportunity to share my love of Ramadan and Islam with my neighbours.
-I also want this to be a tradition we pass onto our daughter, and hopefully future generations as well.
+Ramadan is also about charity, giving, and fostering a sense of community and brotherhood with those around us.
+Growing up in a Muslim country (Pakistan), I watched my mom sending platters of food to our neighbours to share our meals.
+I remember her inviting family members to our home or going to their houses ourselves for iftaar (when Muslims break their fast at sunset).
+This is a seminal tradition that I have understood since my first memory of Ramadan.
+Now that I live in a multicultural country with people of many religious backgrounds, I use Ramadan as an opportunity to share my love of Islam and this holy time with my neighbours.
+I also want this to be a tradition we pass on to our own daughter, and hopefully future generations as well.

 Until next time!